rusini/manool/_drafts/new_intro.md

         : if N == 0 then 1 else N * Fact[N - 1]))
       in
         Out.WriteLine["Factorial of 10 = " Fact[10]])

 #### What's next?
+Do you have a roadmap for MANOOL?

+*[As of September 2021]*

+1. I am currently working on a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT), but only at a fraction of their complexity.

+2.

+---
+---
+---

+#### What's next?
 Are there any plans for future development?